SkoolNotes/Taproot/2020PHYS201/KBe20phys250retCapacitorsLabExport.md

 Although the intermediate charge values do not match the model, the final accumulated charge is sensical: 3.19 volts is close to the expected 3.2 volts.
 The same errors mentioned previously contribute to this difference, but the accuracy of the result suggests that the effect was canceled.

+## Conclusion

+The Riemann sums of measured current align with the model and expected charge calculated by the voltage on the capacitor and the definition of the Farad.
+Thus, the model accurately predicts experimental behavior, suggesting that it is correct.
+Although the graphs differed slightly, these may be attributed to the

 # Time Constant with Various Components

 Most of the analysis for data collected as a class was done on the "charge rate constant" (`time/RC`) of each circuit, defined as: